jomael/libutf/README.md

 It also does not rely on the standard library, so it can even be used in kernel development.

-Here's a code snippet that uses an encoder structure:
+Here's a code snippet that uses an encoder structure to display the greek character sigma:

 ```
 #include <stdio.h>